 Congressional Art Competition

-The Competition is open to all high school students in the 22th Congressional District.
+The Competition is open to all high school students in the 22nd Congressional District grades 9-12.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
-The winning artwork will also be featured on the House of Representatives’ web page.
+The winning artwork will also be featured on the House of Representative’s web page.

 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).